d3v1an7/website-benwhite/src/blog/magic-links.md

 We directed people to the plain text link they could copy and paste into the desired browser (or webview), but this felt... extremely suboptimal.
 Then:

-> “We can only open our emails in Teams, and the links open in a sandboxed browser.”
+> “We can only receive work emails in Teams, and links open in a sandboxed browser.”

 Lmao, okay, we can’t fix this at all.

 Earlier this year we removed magic links and switched all users to OTP, to the joy and delight of our support team (hello Dave).

 So if you’re building an application, maybe you’ll be fine?
 I think Slack still use ‘em?
 But if you’re building a website, it’d recommend sticking with OTP.

+---

+### TLDR;

+- Link checkers/email security tools can accidently expire magic links.
+- The magic link flow is super janky when trying to sign in to a website that was loaded in a webview.
+- Some users straight up can't make use of magic links to sign in to websites because of security policies.
+- Magic links aren't ready for wide adoption as a flow for signing into websites, so we switched to OTP instead.